FailAcademy/learning/adp-london/_slides/week-07/01-intro-to-tdd.md

 Then, [install the RED Academy ESlint](https://www.npmjs.com/package/eslint-config-redacademy).

 ---
-class: middle

-## Our first unit test
+# Our First Unit Test

 We've talked about how `frogJumps` works.

 Let's use TDD to write it!

-The first step: write a test.
+Step 1 is to write a test.
 Here's an example:

 ```js
 // __tests__/frog-jumps.spec.js